AmauryLnd/devblog/content/blog/blazor.md

 image:
 ---

-In 2018, *:imp: Microsoft* released its new framework, *Blazor*, which tease MVVM capabilities through component-oriented *AJAX* or *WebAssembly* application builds.
+In 2018, *:imp: Microsoft* released its new framework, *Blazor*, which teases MVVM capabilities through component-oriented *AJAX* or *WebAssembly* application builds.
 Near 4 years later with many improvements & versions, what is the current state of *Blazor*?

 In this article, I'll share with you my experiences with *Blazor WebAssembly*, the pros, the cons, the whatnot.